webyda/skick/README.md

 ```

 ### Conversations
-Often actors have to communicate back and forth in specific sequences.
+Often, actors have to communicate back and forth in specific sequences.
 This may
 be as simple as actor A asking actor B what the value of some variable is.
 With the basic messaging functionality we have to solve this problem through a
 combination of complicated state management, replacement and defining receiving